lemire/batched_random/README.md

 We use LLVM/clang for benchmarking.
 The code is portable and other compilers can be used.
 The performance is sensitive to the compiler used.

+GCC users may get better results with `shuffle 2` as opposed to `shuffle 2-6`.
+The reverse is true for LLVM users.